harkal/ebakus-docs-1/docs/developing-applications-with-ebakus/gettting-started-with-ebakus-development.md

   DPOS, 1 second blocks, ebakusDB

 - **[web3-ebakus](https://github.com/ebakus/web3-ebakus):**
-  is an extentention of ethereum's popular web3 library to enable calculation of PoW and access ebakusDB
+  is an extention of ethereum's popular web3 library to enable calculation of PoW and access ebakusDB

 - **[the wallet-loader library](https://github.com/ebakus/ebakus-web-wallet-loader):**
   can be included on any static site and provide an interface to the ebakus blockchain through the web wallet.